 In logical partition mode, z/OS has full control of all of the resources allocated to the partition when it has been set up on the hardware management console.
 The logical partitioning software (PR/SM) starts the processors allocated to a partition in the "interpretative execution" mode using the SIE instruction.
 Each processor is then "confined" into the boundaries specified for the logical partition with respect to the physical memory and the channels it can access.
 Whenever a resource "virtualized" by PR/SM is accessed by an instruction on a processor, the processor breaks out of the interpretative environment into the PR/SM code which then services the request in accordance with its own policy.
 For z/OS this operation is transparent.
-PR/SM is part of the TOE environment that provides the abstract machine for the operation.
 PR/SM has been evaluated separately.